hzionn/PromptM/README.md

 ## Configuration

-PromptM reads configuration from `config/settings.toml`.
+prompt-manager-cli reads configuration from `config/settings.toml`.
 Create or modify this file to customize behavior:

 ```toml
 # Default directories where prompts are stored